VishalSrivastava0304/Manual_TestCase/README.md

 Test Case Report on Blinkit Web Application

  -Login Page Module:
-     The login page is a crucial component of the Blikit application.
-Below are the test cases designed to ensure its proper functionality:
+     The login page is a crucial component of the Blinkit application.
+Below are the test cases steps designed to ensure its proper functionality:
      - Steps:
          1. Tests for successful login
          2. Tests for failed login due to incorrect credentials
          3. Tests for edge cases such as empty fields

 -Add-to-Cart Module:
     The add-to-cart module allows users to add, remove, and update items in their shopping cart.
-Below are the test cases for this module:
+Below are the test cases steps for this module:
      - Steps:
         1. Tests for adding items to the cart
         2. Tests for removing items from the cart